AntonioEsspi/AntonioEsspi/README.md

 ## Hi there 👋

+My Name is Antonio!
+I work as a Support IT technician but am also a Data Science student at ASU.

+Currently I have experience in SQL, Python and R programming languages

+This is a Github profile where I will be sharing previous and current projects completed for my classes.

 <!--
 **AntonioEsspi/AntonioEsspi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.